DFE-Digital/publish-teacher-training-prototype/app/content/change-an-accredited-provider-relationship.md

 You'll be asked to specify which accredited provider you're working with for each course before you can publish it.

-If you want to give people at the accredited provider organisation access to your courses, you can [invite them to become a user](https://www.publish-teacher-training-courses.service.gov.uk/how-to-use-this-service/add-and-remove-users).
+If you want to give people at the accredited provider organisation access to your courses, you can [add them as a user](https://www.publish-teacher-training-courses.service.gov.uk/how-to-use-this-service/add-and-remove-users).

 ## Changing your accredited provider